dwmkerr/app-icon/README.md

 - Merge your work to master.
 - Use `npm version` to bump, e.g. `npm version patch`
-- Push and deploy `git push --tags && git push && npm deploy`
+- Push and deploy `git push --tags && git push && npm publish`

 ## The Sample Projects